Centralized Core Services

 The medical editor serves as a bridge between researchers who create ideas and audiences who use them.
 The medical editor uses a didactic approach to support principle investigators and their research teams in submitting successful journal manuscripts or competitive grant proposals seeking NIH or organizational funding.

-- For manuscripts, researchers and students are encouraged to first consult with Statistical Consulting Services early in the formulation of a research project, so that study design, primary objectives and analysis are specified correctly.
+- For manuscripts, researchers are encouraged to first consult with Statistical Consulting Services early in the formulation of a research project, so that study design, primary objectives and analysis are specified correctly.
 Data elements must be collected in a format that is both manageable and conducive to the appropriate analysis.

 - When the manuscript is ready for editing, the medical editor and researcher will determine the level of editorial support needed to achieve a successful outcome, ranging from proofreading and polishing to substantive editing or post-peer review resubmission.